The Tree of Life

 Other more mythological answers for the tree's existence and longevity assert that Enki, an ancient god of water in Babylonian and Sumerian mythology, protects the tree.
 Another credible theory is the site is the historical location of the biblical Garden of Eden.

-While billions is spent annually on irrigation to try and (mainly unsuccessfully) establish trees in desert conditions and mainly leads to increase in salinity - we should look to the local species like the ghaf that have evolved to survive in the extreme conditions.
+While billions is spent annually on irrigation to try to (largely unsuccessfully) establish trees in desert conditions, we should look to the local species like the ghaf that have evolved to survive in the extreme conditions.
 Even better would be plant seed harvested from genetically strong trees such as Sharajat-al-Hayat.